Misuse of prescription drugs means

 Schedule 8: Amphetamine, dexamphetamine & Nabilone / Strictly controlled substances

-Classification of prescription medicine that is abused
+Classification of prescription medicines that are abused

 Short-term effects of opioids and morphine derivatives include: